Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter3.md

 4. At the top a button called 'New' will show => push on **New**.
 5. Add a **Description** for the Department your adding.
 6. Select the **Group** from the dropdown list where the Department belongs too.
-7. Select a **Tax** from the dropdownlist
+7. Select a **Tax** from the dropdown list
-> **note:** This Tax is set as default Tax for all the actricles you are going to add to this Department.
+> **note:** This Tax is set as default Tax for all the articles you are going to add to this Department.
 But you can change it when your adding an article.
   **note:** There is one optional settings for a Department.
 - Hidden => this option makes the Department hidden at the POS screen.
 8. Press on save at the bottom right => push **Save**.